lajanki/youtube_search/README.md

 Additioanlly a radom week long timeframe from one year ago to three years ago is specified as search parameter to narrow the results.

-This script does not make any guarantees about the outcome: the results may have zero or several views or, with a bad search term, no results at all.
+This script does not make any guarantees about the outcome: you may not get any result at all or the result may already have several views.
+There are also no guarantees about the same result showing up later, though there are more than 71 000 search terms and 104 weeks to choose from.

 ---
 ## Requirements